Travel Guide To Almeria Spain

 A must-see tourist attraction is the Alcazaba Fortress, whose construction began before 1000’s, as a refuge in case of war before being declared an ‘’Historic-Artistic Monument’’.

-Almeria is also home to Europe’s longest network of underground air raid shelters, serving as a life-saving hideout for the inhabitants of Almeria during the Spanish Civil War, in the late 1930s, well worth a visit.
+Almeria is also home to Europe’s longest network of underground air raid shelters, serving as a life-saving hideout the locals during the Spanish Civil War, in the late 1930s.

 Spend a day on one of Almeria’s amazingly quiet beaches